 Given the rules, regulations and risks associated — which are often different for each country — it’s important to understand your shipping options and fulfilment services and identify which provide the lowest cost and mitigate risk.

 Here are the things you need to think about before launching international shipping:

 When you’re implementing a new shipping approach — or any new strategic approach — you need leaders across your organisation to not only back you, but be ready to do their part to bring the vision to life.
-Shipping and fulfillment isn’t just back-office; it’s customer facing.
-And you’ll need marketing, customer service, and of course anyone in your fulfillment team all on the same page.
+Shipping and fulfilment isn’t just back-office; it’s customer facing.
+And you’ll need marketing, customer service, and of course anyone in your fulfilment team all on the same page.

 Each solution helps with a variety of things, but most offer: